Ajacan: Province of Axacan

-Dominican Friars
+Paquiquineo/ Don Luis and Dominican Friars

+Paquiquineo, or later Don Luis, was an indigenous Algonquian/Powhatan man who was the son to an Algonquian chief.
+The Spanish first encountered Paquiquineo in 1561 with the sailing of the Santa Catalina into the Chesapeake Bay region or Bahia de Santa María.
+He was part of a secondary gift exchange that took place between the Spanish and the indigenous Algonquians of the Chesapeake Bay region.
+The first recorded interactions of the Spanish with the indigenous population in the Chesapeake region were gift-exchanges, exchanging food and raw materials.
+The second exchange focussed on the giving of Paquiquineo to the Spanish, to aid them in further exploration of the Americas and around the world.
+Accounts diverge on the exact conditions which Paquiquineo joined the Spanish, with missionary accounts suggesting the exchange was voluntary and most recent scholarship finding this grounds for debate.

-Paquiquino the Virginia Indian of provincial Axacan was a brother to a chief in the lower Chesapeake Bay area.
-His Spanish given name was Don Luis.
-He was reported to be from Chiskiak town on the York River.
-In 1559 or 1560, a Spanish vessel, perhaps, with some Dominican friars caused Paquiquino to go with them to Mexico as a guide where Aviles meets Paquiquino and thought to have learnt of the Axacan passage.
+In 1559 or 1560, a Spanish vessel, perhaps, with some Dominican friars caused Paquiquineo to go with them to Mexico as a guide where Aviles meets Paquiquineo and thought to have learnt of the Axacan passage.
 Historians generally believe it was Juan Menendez Marquez who picked up Don Luis and left another Spanish boy with one of Luis' brothers the chief, a hostage in exchange.
-The Viceroy of New Spain had Paquiquino baptised with the name Don Luis de Velasco (Lowery 1905). Ángel de Villafañe had been in the Chesapeake Bay area in 1561.
+The Viceroy of New Spain had Paquiquineo baptised with the name Don Luis de Velasco (Lowery 1905). Ángel de Villafañe had been in the Chesapeake Bay area in 1561.
 He reported the chief of the Chesapeake area Indians was called Regulus according to Francisco Sacchini.
 At San Mateo, Avilés sent a Captain with 32 soldiers and two Dominican friars to settle the believed route to the mountain pass and rivers that was thought to lead to the Pacific Ocean.
 This was supposed to have returned Luis to his Chesapeake home and develop a colony at Ajacán landing.
 But the two friars who had already worked in South America and the military Captain convinced the pilot to navigate back to Europe claiming bad weather for the deviation.
 Some accounts declare they actually made land-fall, but, were blown off point as they tried to enter the bay.
 This is how Luis had arrived at Seville, Spain instead of returning to the "Bay of Santa Maria".
 Gone for about eleven years, Don Luis had spent the past six years with Aviles.
 They had returned to winter at Havana by 1570.
 But, now the concern was about trespassers on his Pacific Ocean passage theory to the China Spice Trade.
 Meanwhile, it would seem that Luis harboured resentment through the years, although, the reports declare he was eager to help evangelize his kindred.